Kinetics of thermal Mott transitions in the Hubbard model: Conclusion and outlook

 Another recent nano-imaging experiment on V$_2$O$_3$ offers a first dynamical picture of a photo-induced Mott insulator-to-metal transition in real materials~\cite{ronchi18}.
 The volume fraction of the transformed metallic phase can be estimated from the reflectivity data.
 Interestingly, a two-stage transformation was observed from the time evolution of the metallic volume fraction.
 The initial stage is well described by the KJMA model with an exponent $n = 2$, suggesting a 2D domain growth with pre-existing nuclei which are quickly exhausted~\cite{christian75}.
 Contrary to our case, the transformation after this initial stage is slowed down.
 The reduced Avrami exponent, ranging from 0 to $n \approx 3/4$ depending on the temperature, was suggested to result from a martenistic transition characterized by highly anisotropic domain growth~\cite{cahn56}.
 To shed light on these intriguing results, we plan to conduct a systematic study on the kinetics of Mott transition in the reverse direction, i.e. the transformation from the Mott insulator to the correlated metal.
 Another intriguing result is the striped domains in the phase separated states of V$_2$O$_3$~\cite{mcleod16,ronchi18}.
 Similar stripe patterns have also been observed in the mixed-phase states of VO$_2$~\cite{liu13}.
 It is likely that structural transition or dimerization, which are not included in our model, plays an important role in the stripe pattern and the martenistic transformation dynamics.

-The lattice dynamics of the Hubbard-Peierls model in this work is highly simplified.
-In future study, we plan to apply the Gutzwiller MD to more realistic models.
-One approach is to incorporate the Hubbard-type interactions into the so-called tight-binding MD method (TBMD)~\cite{khan89,wang89,goedecker94,koskinen09}.
+As discussed in the Introduction, the inclusion of lattice degrees of freedom through molecular dynamics in our modeling is mainly to introduce relaxational dynamics as well as stochastic forces to the slave-boson order parameter field.
+In this regard, the Hubbard-Peierls model is a simple system that serves the purpose.
+However, this model is over-simplified as a realistic description of lattice dynamics and structural transition in many Mott materials.
+In future study, we plan to apply the Gutzwiller MD to Hubbard-type models that explicitly include structural distortions.
+One simple model of this sort is the dimer-Hubbard model, in which the structural phase transition is represented by the dimerization.
+Another future direction is to incorporate the Hubbard-type interactions into the so-called tight-binding MD method (TBMD)~\cite{khan89,wang89,goedecker94,koskinen09}.
 In this semi-empirical formalism, the effective tight-binding Hamiltonian is determined from the instantaneous atomic configuration through a hopping parameter $t(r_{ij})$ and a classical two-body potential $\phi(r_{ij})$, both dependent on the interatomic distance.
 For example, an $s$-orbital TBMD was employed in our previous work~\cite{chern17} to construct a liquid Hubbard model.
 However, stabilization of a crystal phase requires anisotropic hopping with higher-order orbitals.
 Such TBMD-Hubbard approach without the restriction to an underlying fixed lattice also make it possible to investigate the effects and dynamics of structural defects in a Mott transition.